Bye (sports): Elimination tournaments

-Thus, if the number of participants is not a power of two (e.g. 16 or 32), to make a working bracket byes are provided to automatically move certain participants into a later round without requiring them to compete in an earlier one.
+In a standard single-elimination tournament bracket, in which the winner of each match progresses and the loser is eliminated, the initial number of participants must be power of two (e.g. 16 or 32) for all competitors to begin in the same round.
+If the number of competitors is not a power of two, a working bracket requires that byes be provided to automatically move some participants into a later round without requiring them to compete in an earlier one.